-This procedure is one of the most well-known cosmetic procedures available.
+This breast enhancement procedure is one of the most well-known cosmetic procedures available.
 It uses incisions to place implants within the existing breast, which create the desired shape and size.
-A breast augmentation can be performed along with other cosmetic procedures, including a breast lift or reconstruction.
+A breast augmentation can be performed along with other cosmetic procedures, including a breast lift or breast reconstruction.
 Different implants are available and can achieve different results.
 Two common types are:

 - Saline implants, which contain sterilized salt water.
 These require a smaller incision, as the shell of the implant can be placed and then filled with saline.
 Should a rupture occur, the saline is harmlessly absorbed by the body and is immediately noticeable.

 - Silicone implants, which are filled with silicone gel.
 These are often noted to feel more like natural breast tissue and, should a rupture occur, the silicone material will stay in place.
 These may require regular checkups to assess that the shell has not ruptured, even minorly.